 When your car needs maintenance or repairs, there’s nothing worse than not knowing whom to trust for dependable, affordable service.
 Cost, convenience and reputation are prime factors in deciding where to have your vehicle repaired, but there’s more to it than that.
-Our partners at ConsumerAffairs researched the best auto repair in Baltimore to help you find a quality mechanic.
+We researched the best auto repair in Baltimore to help you find a quality mechanic.

 Your search for an auto repair shop in Baltimore will depend on what services you’re looking to have done for your vehicle.
 Remember that some shops may offer work in multiple specialties.
 If you’re still unsure, you can always check out customer reviews and online ratings.
 After you’ve identified one or more potential repair shops, it’s time to do a little homework.

 How to find the right kind of auto repair in Baltimore